CharlesMod/quantizeHFmodel/README.md

 # quantizeHFmodel
 Accepts Hugging Face models, and automatically downloads and quantizes it.
+This process can be done entirely with CPU and RAM with acceptable performance.

 Generates q4_k_m","q5_k_m", "q8_0" by default.